Last Modified: 06 Apr 2016

 Validity: 01 Jan 2016 to 31 Dec 2016

-Trace the eastern coastline of mystical Vietnam, traversing the country from south to north and taking in the many attractions that lie along the way.
-From the modern chaos of Ho Chi Minh City all the way up to old-world Hanoi, you'll discover tumultuous history, colonial charm, vibrant colours, delicious food and inspiring scenery on this fun-filled adventure.
+Travel to Vietnam and trace its mystical eastern coastline, traversing the country from south to north and discovering the many attractions that lie along the way.
+From the modern chaos of Ho Chi Minh City all the way up to old-world Hanoi, you'll experience tumultuous history, colonial charm, vibrant colours, delicious food and inspiring scenery on this Vietnam holiday.

 Table of Contents

 - This trip involves three overnight train journeys.
 Accommodation and amenities are shared and basic, but the experience of rubbing shoulders with the locals makes it all worthwhile.
 Plus you make the most of your time by travelling while you sleep.

 - During your homestay on the Mekong Delta, you’ll have basic bedding and shared facilities.
 It’s not exactly the Hilton, but the experience will be a rewarding cultural exchange.

 - Your visit to Hoi An includes a bicycle tour of the surrounding countryside.
 Although the ride isn’t strenuous, you will need a basic level of fitness to take part.

 - This trip includes an afternoon cruise on Halong Bay, with a night in Halong City.
 If you'd like to spend the night on a boat on the bay, then please consider opting for an original style trip.

 - This trip gives you plenty of free time in each location, perfect for the traveller who appreciates a bit of independence.

 - Your homestay in the Mekong Delta will be one of the most rewarding experiences of your trip.
 Experience life with the locals and enjoy a delicious home cooked meal